deepanshs/mrsimulator/docs/signal_processing.rst

 Serializing the operations list
 -------------------------------

-You may serialize the operations list using the :meth:`~mrsimulator.signal_processing.SignalProcessor.to_dict_with_units` method, as follows
+You may also serialize the operations list using the :meth:`~mrsimulator.signal_processing.SignalProcessor.to_dict_with_units` method, as follows